February 2007

 My overall feeling was one of neglect, with soil erosion clearly apparent on some of the oldest estates.

-There was some interesting intercropping with trees, and limited vetiver planting (to reduce soil erosion).
+There was interesting intercropping with trees, and limited vetiver planting (to reduce soil erosion).

-The estates have been operating at a loss for some years.
+The estates had been operating at a loss for some years.

-Shortly after our visit the dominant owner, Tata Tea, annnounced plans to cut back on its holdings in India.
+Shortly after our visit the main owner, Tata Tea, annnounced plans to cut back its holdings in India.

 A conservationist friend, Ansil, showed us Erivikulam National Park.

-He explained the history of the park, and current problems with water pollution from neighbouring tea estates.
+He shared the history of the park, and problems with water pollution from neighbouring tea estates.

-We could walk up the side of one main peak, but there wasn't ready access to most of the park's hilly grasslands.
+We walked up the side of one peak, but there wasn't easy access to most of the park's hilly grasslands.

-These are man-made - left behind after deforestation for tea planting, which was unsuccessful at these higher altitudes.
+These are man-made - deforested for tea, which ultimately proved unsuccessful at higher altitudes.

 Only pockets of original shola forest remain, dense canopies of its short trees shading in the stream beds.